- Demonstrate an understanding of the contributions of the Ancient Roman civilization

-Step 2: Post the Ancient Rome Itinerary on the overhead and hand out copies of the "Itinerary" to the class.
+Step 2: Project the Ancient Rome Itinerary and hand out the student copies.
 Go over the various places and topic ideas.

 Part 2: Effective Travel Brochures

-Step 2: List students' responses on the chalkboard/whiteboard and leave up for the remainder of the unit, so students will realize what type of information is absolutely necessary to make their brochures effective.
+Step 4: List students' responses on the whiteboard or chart paper and leave up for the remainder of the unit so students will realize what type of information is absolutely necessary to make their brochures effective.

-Step 3: Hand out and go over the How to Create a Travel Brochure step-by-step guide.
-Allow students to ask questions about the various options on the handout.
+Step 5: Hand out and go over the How to Create a Travel Brochure guide and the rubric.
+Allow students to ask questions about the various options and requirements on the handout.

-Step 4: Decide on a way to distribute topics/ideas from the Ancient Rome Itinerary.
+Step 6: Decide on a way to distribute topics from the Ancient Rome Itinerary.
 Suggestions: Allow students to sign-up for topics, pull names out of a hat, or assign topics to students.

-Note: At this time, you may decide that you want students to work in pairs or groups; depending on the topics/ideas/concepts you decide to emphasize.
+Note: At this time, you may decide that you want students to work in pairs or groups, depending on the topics you decide to emphasize.

 Part 3: Research and Complete Brochure

-Step 1: Provide time for students to research their topics/ideas.
+Step 7: Provide time for students to research their topics.
 Set time aside to go over their gathered information.

-Step 3: Students submit their travel brochures and post them on a bulletin board in class.
-Optional: Take digital pictures of students' brochures and upload them to your Class Homepage!
+Optional: Take digital pictures of students' brochures and upload them to your class homepage.

-3. Conduct a virtual tour through a PowerPoint presentation or Web site.
+- Conduct a virtual tour through a PowerPoint presentation or website

-4. Create a "giant" brochure on a poster-board.
+- Create a "giant" brochure on a poster-board

-5. Dress up as a Roman Gladiator or wear a toga.
+- Dress up as a Roman Gladiator or wear a toga

 - Did students respond to the way I introduced the activity?